dhiltonp/sqlalchemy_auth/README.md

 set, as `effective_user` was `None` at `query`'s creation. `effective_user` will also be set to `None` for all returned objects, bypassing all filtering/blocking.

-Technically, assigning `auth*Instance._effective_user` will update filtering on the fly, but at this time I view it as a protected variable.
+Technically, assigning `authClassInstance._effective_user` will update filtering on the fly, but at this time I view it as a protected variable.

-### Attribute Queries
+### Attribute Blocking Limitations

-Attribute blocking currently relies on the object being an instance of the class.
+Attribute blocking relies on the object being an instance of the class with blocks.
 In the following example, `add_auth_filters` is applied, but blocks are not:

 ```python